apache/tooling-trusted-release/docs/plan.md

 ## Site improvements

+1. Fix bugs and improve workflow
+   - Add ATR commit or version number to the UI
+   - Ensure that all errors are caught and logged or displayed

-1. Ensure that performance is optimal and debugging is easy
+2. Ensure that performance is optimal
    - Add page load timing metrics to a log
    - Add a basic metrics dashboard
-   - Ensure that all errors are caught and logged or displayed

-2. Increase the linting and type checking
+3. Increase the linting and type checking
    - Potentially add blockbuster

 ## Basic RC validation